What You Should Know About Academics at York College

 academicadvising@ycp.edu

 In June, you’ll be sent information about how to take the test.
-You’re required to have both completed before you arrive on campus for your New Spartan Day.
+You’re required to have it completed before you arrive on campus for your New Spartan Day.

 For math, complete these steps:

-- The test instructions are included on the test page.
+The exam instructions are included on the exam page.

 Student Accessibility in the Classroom